aliaro-ab/aliaro-accessory-board-python-support/README.md

 ### Example 1: Connect DUT to Instrument

 Both the positive and negative bus must be used to connect DUT to an Instrument slot.
-A connection example could look like the following for DUT_CH01.
+Below is an example connection for channel `DUT_CH01`, which can be accomplished with the following code snippet.

 ```text
 DUT_CH01 <--> BUS_POS <--> J4_CENTER
 DUT_GND <--> BUS_NEG <--> J4_SHIELD
 ```
-Which can be accomplished with the following code snippet.

 ```python
 from aliaroaccessoryboards import AccessoryBoard, BoardConfig, SimulatedBoardController